Edwing123/learning-zig-from-docs/comments/README.md

 const answer_to_life = 42;

 //!
 This is a top-level doc comment... well, it should be.
-//! but actually top-level doc comments should be before any
+//! but actually top-level doc comments must be before any
 //! statements or declarations, so this is invalid.
 ```